plang85/plang85.github.io/_posts/2017-07-26-rnns-for-decline-curves-with-events.md

    0.96625328   0.90285933   0.8464036    0.79607713   0.75117487]
 ```

-where the first entry is near out `na` value, which reflects the way we set up our training sequences.
+Where the first entry is near out `na` value, which reflects the way we set up our training sequences.
 This can now be plotted to illustrate the prediction based on the eight historic data points.

 ![Prediction]({{ site.url }}/assets/prediction_example.svg)
 *The predicion of our trained network given an initial production history.*